evashort/chords/README.md

 ### Fail loudly
 It's not always practical to rely on Elm's guarantee of no runtime errors.
-For example, you might let `y = x % 12` and then assume that `y < 12`.
+For example, you might let `y = modBy 12 x` and then assume that `y < 12`.
 Or you add an item to a list and then assume that the list is not empty.
-Make these assumptions explicit by calling `Debug.crash` if they fail and printing some useful information.
+Make these assumptions explicit by calling `Debug.todo` if they fail and printing some useful information.

 ### Code style